xaIex/Linux-Audit-File-Monitoring/README.md

 ##### Everything else is identical:
 - The story about Cloudia, her adventures, and her return to the sky is unchanged.
 Only the additional Harry Potter paragraph was appended to the file.

+## Reflection

+- How Audit works: Audit monitors specified files for write operations and logs details such as timestamp, process, user, and syscall.

+- What we learned: This project demonstrates how audit rules can track changes to files and identify malicious or unexpected modifications.

+## Notes / Tips

+- Make sure to extract the starter repo into a clean directory if you need to preserve original files.

+- Use separate keys or the same key (proj2) for all rules depending on how you want to filter logs.